fabric-testbed/Authz/policies/README.md

 The document follows the approach defined here in defining the specification.

-For information about the terms refer to [1].

 ## INFORMAL SPECIFICATION

 Privileges in FABRIC are granted based on grouping.
 Each group, referred to as a project has a specific set of rights limiting their use of resources on a specific subset of aggregates.
 Resource provisioning is limited at two levels - that of a control framework broker (could be multiple brokers; brokers are optional in small deployments) and at the level of individual aggregate managers issuing resources.
 Brokers enforce federation-level policies, while aggregate managers, under the control of their respective owners, enforce individual aggregate-level policies.
 Federation- or aggregate-level policies use project membership information, alongside other available identity attributes to make their authorization decisions.
 Policies can additionally use constraints like time-of-day and requested, available and used resource type and unit levels as part of the access decision process.